 For the fastest response to your questions right now we recommend email.
 If you have a question about an order you placed for a certified copy of an Ohio vital record or you have general questions about Ohio's vital records please email firstname.lastname@example.org.
 If you are with a funeral home, hospital, coroner or physician's office, or a local government agency please email VS.Helpdesk@odh.ohio.gov.

 How to Order Certificates

-Marriage certificate copies can be obtained from the specific county probate court.
-For Ohio county probate court contact information we recommend visiting this listing maintained by the Franklin County Probate Court.
+- Marriage certificate copies can be obtained from the specific county probate court.
+In Ohio each county probate court maintains their own online contact pages and information.

 Information on how to change a registered birth record, which includes filing a legal name change, birth affidavit or court ordered correction, can be found on our page for Changing or Correcting a Birth Record.

 The establishment of paternity allows a father to be added to his child’s birth record.
 For an explanation on options available, please see our page for Establishing Paternity here or visit the Ohio Paternity Enhancement Program website.

 Adoption File Information

 Individuals can now request a copy of their adoption file for all years of birth records maintained by the Bureau of Vital Statistics.
 Forms and information on how to request an adoption file can be found on our page for Adoption File Information.